dubingxue/MLGL-MP/README.md

 ## 2. Dataset
 A dataset of 6669 compounds named "kegg_classes.txt" in dataset belonging to one or more of these 11 constituent pathway types was adopted from [1].

+10-fold cross validation are used to the 6648 compounds (which can be converted to molecular graph).

 ## 3. Create data
 3.1 Pathway embeddings